Peyton Randolph: Death

+Legacy

+Since the Continental Congress assumed governmental duties for the colonies as a whole, such as appointing ambassadors, some consider Randolph to be the first U.S. president, even though he died in 1775, several years before the nation's founding.

-The Continental Congress honored Randolph by naming one of the first naval frigates as the USS Randolph, as well by naming a fort at the junction of the Ohio and Kanawha Rivers as Fort Randolph.
+The Continental Congress honored Randolph by naming one of the first naval frigates as the USS Randolph, as well by naming a fort at the junction of the Ohio River and the Kanawha River, as Fort Randolph.

 Randolph County, North Carolina; Randolph, Massachusetts; and Randolph County, Indiana, were named to honor the colonial statesman.

 During World War II, the early Essex-class aircraft carrier USS Randolph (CV-15) was named for him.
 The Peyton Randolph House in Colonial Williamsburg was declared a National Historic Landmark in 1970.